datasets/political_geography/doc/uk/README.md

 - It is a little redundant to say, but seeks to apply [MECE](https://en.wikipedia.org/wiki/MECE_principle) principle ie. None intersecting and exhaustive.
 - If you have issues working with some of geojsons, lookup help on "bowties" initially.

+## Appendix
-* Have political chambers (assemblies), elected leaders (S+W+NI Holyrood, Cardiff, Stormount), independent budgets and ability to create legislation (rules) that are not considered a "common" to the UK e.g Defense, Maritime
+Have political chambers (assemblies), elected leaders (S+W+NI Holyrood, Cardiff, Stormount), independent budgets and ability to create legislation (rules) that are not considered a "common" to the UK e.g Defense, Maritime
 UK parliment (Westminster) creates legislation to cover the collective common and England.

 Thanks and contributions from